skcript/RedBook/Perks/Vacations and Leaves.md

 Team members with chronic or terminal illnesses should talk with the founder they report to about their needs for remote work, flexible time, disability leave and/or other support.

 Being a small team, any unannounced leave will hurt the business of the company, which in turn goes against the growth of the company, and will not be tolerated.

+#### Bereavement Leave

+An employee who wishes to take time off due to the death of an immediate family member should notify the founder to whom they report.
+Paid bereavement leave will be granted up to three consecutive days for the death of a family member including the following:  spouse, domestic partner, cohabitant, child, stepchild, grandchild, parent, stepparent, mother-in-law, father-in-law, son-in-law, daughter-in-law, grandparent, great grandparent, brother or sister.